mg86837242/the-mobile-hour/README.md

 An e-commerce website created for schoolwork.
 The website is built by using vanilla JavaScript, HTML, CSS and fetch API.
 The website features database integration, RESTful API integration, and basic authentication.

-For demonstration of wireframing and Figma prototyping, drawings can be found in [this Google Docs file](https://docs.google.com/document/d/e/2PACX-1vSYzZD_uASKbKKmuOrPQBfxw_pfwT8zZmTSL7K1DPHrSFyESnXmLQ-rxYaHdjzbYEOsJxOisUAY7gZa/pub).
+For demonstration purposes, screenshots of wireframing and Figma prototyping can be found in [this Google Docs file](https://docs.google.com/document/d/e/2PACX-1vSYzZD_uASKbKKmuOrPQBfxw_pfwT8zZmTSL7K1DPHrSFyESnXmLQ-rxYaHdjzbYEOsJxOisUAY7gZa/pub).

 ## 1. Usage